 A chiropractor is a healthcare professional who diagnoses and treats musculoskeletal issues.
 A chiropractor can assist you if you experience joint, bone, or muscle problems.

 Chiropractic care is a non-invasive treatment.
 This makes it an attractive option for people who need pain relief or prefer to avoid surgery.

 But how much does a chiropractor cost without insurance, and does insurance cover chiropractic fees?

 How Much Does A Chiropractor Cost Without Insurance?

-If you do not have health coverage, a typical chiropractic session can cost anywhere from $50 to $200 or more.
+If you do not have health coverage, a typical chiropractic session can cost up to $200 or more.